- Choosing the right platform depends on your content type, monetization goals, and member engagement strategy.

 Migratability

-Kajabi has a bunch of resources, like guides and tutorials, to help you move your content and members from other platforms.
+Kajabi offers a range of resources, including guides and tutorials, to help you migrate your content and members from other platforms.
 They don’t have a specific team for this, but their resources can guide you through it.
 Your migration might be a bit tricky depending on your current setup.

 If you’re interested, we’ve shared our extensive analysis about whether or not Kajabi is worth it.